AlgoTradingHub/theplatform-book/source/iterators.md

 # Adverbs

-Adverbs are high order constructions taking some verb + data and applying verb to data in some way.
+Adverbs are high order constructions that modify the way a verb is applied to data.

 ## Each monad

-Applies monadic left argument to each element of right structure.
+Applies monadic in the left argument to each element of the right structure.

 ```o
 o){x+1}'4 5 6